How HR Should View Workplace Culture to Drive Business Performance

 • Our organizational alignment research shows that culture accounts for 40% of the variance in revenue growth, profitability, customer retention, leadership effectiveness, and employee engagement.

-Identify the culture across required to execute strategy effectively across ten key cultural dimensions.
-While values and engagement initiatives can emerge bottom-up, the required culture should be defined by the leaders responsible for strategic direction.
+Identify the specific cultural attributes required to execute your strategy successfully across the organization’s 10 key cultural dimensions.
+While values and engagement can emerge from throughout the organization, the target culture should be defined by leaders responsible for delivering business results.

 The Bottom Line